 Performance Hall Specifications

 Art all day and night.
-Take in dynamic exhibitions and presentations throughout the year.
+Take in dynamic exhibitions throughout the year.
 No ticket required for exhibits in the Rozsa's lower level galleries.
 During the academic year, visit gallery b to view student works in progress.
 Students in Project Learning Lab (sculpture and design) hold classes there, developing works of art in real-time and space.
-Student works are shown twice each semester: a mid-semester showcase features projects underway and end-of-semester exhibits celebrate a fully transformed gallery.
+Student works are shown twice each semester: mid-semester showcases feature projects underway and end-of-semester exhibits celebrate a fully transformed gallery.

-Tour out-of-the-ordinary exhibits from guest artists in A-Space, a professional exhibition space that engages all the senses—auditory to olfactory—work you won't see anywhere else in the region.
+Tour out-of-the-ordinary exhibits from guest artists in A-Space, a professional exhibition space that engages all the senses—work you won't see anywhere else in the region.

 Beyond the proscenium—gatherings, collaboration, creativity.